boardswarm/boardswarm/boardswarm/README.md

 using the following generic setup:
 ```
 providers:
-  - name: provider1 # The name of the provider
+  - name: myprovider # The name of the provider
-    type: providertype: # The type of the profider
+    provider: provider # The provider to use
     # Optional device specific parameters
     parameters:
       <provider specific>